nhaar/keucher-mod/README.md

 # Credits

-This repository started on version 4 of Keucher Mod which is based on version 3, which was primarily done by Keucher, with added help from OceanBagel
+This repository started on version 4 of Keucher Mod which is based on version 3, which was primarily done by Keucher, with added help from OceanBagel.

 Contributors:
 - YZA
 - NERS
-- Spinyspinr (savestates)
+- Spinyspinr (savestates).